This Modern World: Characters

-Actually shown is only a newscast from Glox with two tentacle-waving anchor-aliens.
-Their newscast resembles Fox News, and they report about news strikingly similar to that on earth, but in factual scientific terminology (i.e., Coneheads-style), thereby making fun, for example, of the public obsession with the sexual activities of public figures, by referring to the global importance of touching reproductive organs.)
+A pair of tentacle-waving anchor-aliens host a newscast from Planet Glox, resembling Fox News.
+They report about news strikingly similar to that on Earth, but in factual scientific terminology (i.e., Coneheads-style), thereby making fun, for example, of the public obsession with the sexual activities of public figures, by referring to the global importance of touching reproductive organs.